-Amendments to HKAS 1 Classification of Liabilities as Current or Non-current clarify the requirements for classifying liabilities as current or non-current, in particular the determination over whether an entity has a right to defer settlement of the liabilities for at least 12 months after the reporting period.
+The 2020 Amendments clarify the requirements for classifying liabilities as current or non-current, including what is meant by a right to defer settlement and that a right to defer must exist at the end of the reporting period.
 Classification of a liability is unaffected by the likelihood that the entity will exercise its right to defer settlement of the liability.
-The amendments also clarify the situations that are considered a settlement of a liability.
-In 2022, the HKICPA issued the 2022 Amendments to further clarify that, among covenants of a liability arising from a loan arrangement, only those with which an entity must comply on or before the reporting date affect the classification of that liability as current or non-current.
-In addition, the 2022 Amendments require additional disclosures by an entity that classifies liabilities arising from loan arrangements as non-current when it has a right to defer settlement of those liabilities that are subject to the entity complying with future covenants within 12 months after the reporting period.
-The amendments are effective for annual periods beginning on or after 1 January 2024 and shall be applied retrospectively.
-Earlier application is permitted.
+The amendments also clarify that a liability can be settled in its own equity instruments, and that only if a conversion option in a convertible liability is itself accounted for as an equity instrument would the terms of a liability not impact its classification.
+The 2022 Amendments further clarify that, among covenants of a liability arising from a loan arrangement, only those with which an entity must comply on or before the reporting date affect the classification of that liability as current or non-current.
+Additional disclosures are required for non-current liabilities that are subject to the entity complying with future covenants within 12 months after the reporting period.
+The amendments shall be applied retrospectively with early application permitted.
 An entity that applies the 2020 Amendments early is required to apply simultaneously the 2022 Amendments, and vice versa.
 The Group is currently assessing the impact of the amendments and whether existing loan agreements may require revision.
 Based on a preliminary assessment, the amendments are not expected to have any significant impact on the Group's financial statements.